 Carpet beetles don’t bite people.
 If you get a rash, it’s an allergic reaction to the beetles’ blood or the larvae hair.

-Carpet beetles feed on everything, including dead insects or rodents, so they can live for years in your home without you realising that there’s a problem.
+Carpet beetles feed on everything, including insects or dead rodents, so they can live for years in your home without you realising that there’s a problem.
 This pest feeds from its larval stage all through its life.

 Their favourite natural fabrics to feed on are: